 Seniors getting out in the dirt – whether it be backyard gardening or simply container gardening – provides exercise for the body but also is a peaceful exercise for the mind.
 Movement, fresh air and sunshine are good for everyone’s general health.

 Garden clubs provide a number of activities for seniors (and younger alike), promoting 2 valuable things.
 Firstly, they grow gardening skills associated with growing plants, bushes and trees.
 Secondly, they bring people together in a spirit of community who share a common interest.

 Garden clubs offer regular meetings to network and create new friendships.
 Sometimes, there are speakers on current relevant topics, gardening tips are offered, and question and answer sessions.
-As garden clubs are not for profit organizations, they rely on the generosity of their members (through membership fees) and holding plant sales frequently.
+As garden clubs are not-for-profit organizations, they rely on the generosity of their members (through membership fees) and hold plant sales frequently.
 Books are reviewed and some have a library you can lend from.
 Sometimes, related businesses offer door prizes and samples to the membership.
-Mostly its a “safe, feel good place” for those with a green thumb.
+Mostly it’s a “safe, feel-good place” for those with a green thumb.